 Can I change the details of the document once released from the vendor's side?

-No, Release 3.0 introduced the new Revert to Signed option.
-This means once an instrument is released, only the submitting firm can Revert to Signed allowing edits.
+Once an instrument is released, only the submitting firm can Revert to Signed allowing edits.

 When the instrument reverts to signed the usual guidelines apply.
 If an instrument is edited, it will clear any signing and pre-validation details and will need to be re-signed, certified, pre-validated and then released.